Ready 2 Rumble: Revolution

 Ready 2 Rumble: Revolution is the third and final game in the Ready 2 Rumble Boxing series, released in North America on March 17, 2009, in Europe on March 20, 2009 and in Australia on March 26, 2009.
 Unlike the previous games developed by Midway, the third iteration was developed by AKI Corporation USA and produced by STEREO MODE under license from The Buffer Partnership.
-The game is published by Atari Interactive.
+The game is published by Atari, Inc.

 Development

 In March 2007, the Singapore division of 10tacle Studios acquired the video game rights to "Ready 2 Rumble" from owners The Buffer Partnership, with STEREO MODE as producer and AKI Corporation developing the upcoming title.
 In December 2008, the game was officially revealed as Ready 2 Rumble: Revolution, with Atari appointed as publisher for a release in Spring 2009 on the Wii.

 Reception

 The game was met with negative reception upon release, as GameRankings gave it a score of 39.06%, while Metacritic gave it 37 out of 100.